the-red-feather/thesis/communication/meetings/meeting-25-week-14.md

 - letting hugo & delegate know about this
 - ... something i'm forgetting?

-# planning for the coming weeks
+# Planning for the coming weeks
 - chapter per week should be doable
 - this week: finish methodology